 Destination Resources

 As a tour destination partner, you will have thousands of visitors come through your doors each week.
 Assuredly your establishment is well prepared to either educate, entertain, feed, house or transport (or all the above) your visitors.
-During the time you have to engage with them, we encourage you to consider adding elements of peacebuilding as part of their journey with you.
+During the time you are servicing them, we encourage you to consider adding elements of peacebuilding as part of their journey with you.
 Peacebuilding messages can supplement what the Group Leader, Travel Provider, and/or Tour Director is already offering.
 Your efforts can be impactful & will amplify the message of Peace through Tourism.

-1. Can you collaborate with your either the Group Organizer, Travel Provider or Tour Director prior to visit to understand what Peacebuilding elements they have incorporated into their tour?
-Which elements can you support, by increasing awareness, add additional learning content, and/or through visual enhancement?
+Curiosity - Collaborate with either the Group Organizer, Travel Provider or Tour Director prior to travel to better understand what peacebuilding elements have been or can be incorporated into their tour?
+Which elements can you support at your location?

-2. What does your establishment already do to promote peacebuilding (culture, services, environment)?
+Awareness - What does your establishment already do to promote peacebuilding (culture, services, environment)?
+What can enhance their experience?

-Below are some suggestions destination partners can include to “Make Peace Part of the Journey”!
+Below are some CARE suggestions travel partners can include to “Make Peace Part of the Journey”!

 1. Train all team members to greet visitors with genuine warmth, not routine hospitality.